g7/sailfishx-patcher-f5321/README.md

   * USB OTG (the Xperia X kernel does not supply the driver for the USB Type-C controller of the X Compact)
   * Some secondary sensors (magnetometer, gyroscope, pressure, step counter).
 This is temporary until I narrow down a battery drain issue I experienced with those.

+#### Q: What about those secondary sensors?

+##### Note

+If you patched **before** 2018-09-09 and upgraded to 2.2.1 Early Access, there can be inconsistencies on the secondary sensors diversions (i.e. the sensors show as diverted, but in reality they're not).

+To fix that, run the following commands:

+    devel-su
+    zypper ref
+    zypper in rpm-divert
+    rpm-divert unapply --package droid-compat-f5321-hybris-libsensorfw-qt5
+    rpm-divert apply --package droid-compat-f5321-hybris-libsensorfw-qt5

+##### Answer

+A: I have experienced spikes in CPU usage by sensorfwd during the early days of this patch.
+Those were hard to reproduce, and I haven't had the time to properly debug them (it may very well be an issue of my device).

+Disabling those sensors helped, and I haven't experienced the problem since.

+Those sensors are disabled by default, and it's done with diversions made by the droid-compat-f5321-hybris-libsensorfw-qt5 package (as far as I know, Sailfish OS 2.2.1 now allows to disable sensors from a configuration file, but a diversion is just as effective).

+You can check if you have the diversions applied with the following command:

+    rpm-divert list --package droid-compat-f5321-hybris-libsensorfw-qt5

+You can unapply them all (and thus restoring their functionality) using

+    devel-su rpm-divert unapply --package droid-compat-f5321-hybris-libsensorfw-qt5

+You can also selectively unapply them with

+    devel-su rpm-divert unapply --source /usr/lib/sensord-qt5/libhybrisgyroscopeadaptor-qt5.so

+(this will re-enable the gryoscope sensor, change accordingly with what you want to enable)

+If after enabling the sensors you experience the aforementioned battery drain, you can reapply every diversion (and thus disabling the secondary sensors) using

+    devel-su rpm-divert apply --package droid-compat-f5321-hybris-libsensorfw-qt5

+**NOTE:** You need to restart the sensors daemon after applying/unapplying diversions.
+You can do so using

+    devel-su systemctl restart sensorfwd

 #### Q: Is it stable?

 A: I'm using a patched image on my daily driver since April 2018.
 Before I was running a custom-built